ElWillyGod/ElWillyGod/README.md

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25">  <b>About Me</b>

-- 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉
+- 💬 Ask me about anything, I am happy to help!😉

 - ⚡ Coding fact: "There are over 700 different programming languages".

-- 💪🏼 Fav Quote: "Great Developers never stop learning".
+- 💪🏼 Fav Quote: "If you can imagine it, you can program it".

 <br>